juliakrtz/proj_seminar_ocean_haz/README.md

 * Weather data can be requested maximum 10 times per day;
 * In the results page, map controls (legend and layer control) don’t show up when one of the layers are not retrieved from the buffer query;
 * Also in the results page, shark attacks table shows repeated values.

+Next steps to this project:
+* Create a centrally located DB connection
+* find an open-source API for the weather data
+* fix the shark attacks data table
+* visually display the buffer so that the user can see where the data stops for their specified point

 ## Conclusions